What does a Character Designer do?

 - Understand the character’s role in the script and draw it accordingly

 - Collaborate with directors and other concept artists to create a visual consistency with other characters, and overall look of the animation or game

 - Revise artwork according to feedback and teamwork

 - Create model sheets showing characters drawn from different angles and showing different expressions

 - Can tackle a creative challenge head-on, and enjoys problem-solving with the team regarding design issues

 - Working with Storyboard Artists on how to incorporate the concept art into scenes and sequences

 - Adhering to production schedules

-Character Designers must excel in taking direction, visualizing from abstract concepts and communicating their ideas.
-They produce the initial designs and set the tone for key imagery within a film or game.
+Character Designers must excel in taking direction, visualizing from abstract concepts, and communicating their ideas.
+They produce the initial designs and set the tone for key imagery within a film or video game.